 How did this florilegium come about?

 The Prince Bishop’s decision to produce an engraved record of his garden at Eichstätt may have been strongly influenced by Basilius Besler.
-According to the bishop, he sent drawings of his flowers to the Nürnberg apothecary, who “wishes to have them engraved in copper, printed, dedicated to me and to seek his fame and profit with the book…”.
+According to the Bishop, he sent drawings of his flowers to the Nuremberg apothecary, who “wishes to have them engraved in copper, printed, dedicated to me and to seek his fame and profit with the book…”.

-Besler clearly saw the book as a profit-making venture, but it was to be at the expense of the bishop, who estimated he would have to finance the project to the tune of 3,000 florins.
-Fortunately, Johann Conrad was a member of the von Gemmingen family, one of Germany’s oldest and richest.
+Besler clearly saw the book as a profit-making venture, but it was to be at the expense of the Bishop, who estimated he would have to finance the project to the tune of 3,000 florins.
+Fortunately, the von Gemmingen family was one of Germany’s oldest and richest.
 The projected sum was, in fact, modest compared to the fortune the Bishop was already spending on rebuilding the ancient episcopal palace in grander style.

-Such splendour came at high price: each coloured copy sold for a whopping 500 florins.
-Duke August enquired about buying one for his great library at Wolfenbüttel.
+Such splendour came at high price: each coloured copy sold for the huge sum of 500 florins.
+Duke August of Brunswick-Lüneburg enquired about buying one for his great library at Wolfenbüttel.
 But when he heard the price, he wrote back in disbelief: “Please be so kind as to tell me whether I have read the sum correctly or whether it should be 50 florins.
 Should it cost 50 I would prefer the illuminated one; if it cost the greater sum I desire it only the way it is printed.”

 Even the price of plain copies, “the way it is printed”, rose from 35 to 48 florins as stocks grew short.
 In the end, Duke August was persuaded to purchase the coloured version, and was so pleased he bought further copies for family and friends.